-The Management Committee anticipate that a surplus will be generated in the year to 31 March 2020 and the year to 31 March 2021.
+The Management Committee anticipate that a surplus will be generated in the year to 31 March 2021 and the year to 31 March 2022.
 The Association has a healthy cash position and thus the Management Committee is satisfied that there are sufficient resources in place to continue operating for the foreseeable future.
+Robust scenario planning on the potential impact of Covid 19 pandemic have produced results that demonstrates the business remains sustainable during this challenging period.
 Thus the Management Committee continue to adopt the going concern basis of accounting in preparing the annual financial statements.